niart/speckchip_record/README.md

 # speckchip_record
-## This program allows speck chip to read frames from event camera and saves a dataset.
+## This program allows speck chip to read streams from event camera and saves a dataset.

 ### Steps of using this program: